Magnetic structure of coronal dark halos: Conclusions

 We studied the coronal dark halo around the AR NOAA 12893.
 Specifically, we analysed the coronal emission at different temperatures and the photospheric magnetic field as a function of distance to the AR centre.

 We report a radial profile in emission for the dark halo that varies with distance for higher coronal temperatures ($\geq$1.6\,MK) and shows reduced emission throughout the dark halo at temperatures $\leq$1\,MK (Sect.~\ref{S:coronal_emission}).
 Similarly, we detected variations in the unsigned magnetic flux density, $\langle$|\blos|$\rangle$, with distance (Sect.~\ref{S:magnetic_field}).
-These radial dependencies of the emission and magnetic field imply that studies should not solely rely on mean values (e.g. averages over entire dark halos), as done before.
+These radial dependences of the emission and magnetic field imply that studies should not solely rely on mean values (e.g. averages over entire dark halos), as done in earlier studies.

-The data set further allowed us to analyse an equatorial CH adjacent to the AR (see Sects.~\ref{S:dark_halos_and_CH}, ~\ref{S:intensities_individualpatches_radialdistance}, and \ref{S:discussion_comparison}).
+The dataset further allowed us to analyse an equatorial CH adjacent to the AR (see Sects.~\ref{S:dark_halos_and_CH}, ~\ref{S:intensities_individualpatches_radialdistance}, and \ref{S:discussion_comparison}).
 Dark halos and CHs can clearly be distinguished via their emission at different coronal temperatures because CHs show a strong contrast above 1\,MK, whereas dark halos are only visible below these temperatures.
 This was also reported by \cite{Lezzi2023}.

-In Sects.~\ref{S:introduction} and \ref{S:discussion_nature} we discuss existing models explaining the dark halos and propose an additional explanation: The source regions of hotter emission ($\geq1.6$\,MK) (Sect.~\ref{S:intensities_individualpatches_radialdistance}) with visible loops over and reaching inside the dark halo (Sect.~\ref{S:long_loops}) are likely less dominated by the local magnetic field of the dark halo, but rather by the large-scale magnetic field of the AR.
+In Sects.~\ref{S:introduction} and \ref{S:discussion_nature} we discuss existing models explaining the dark halos and propose an additional explanation: The source regions of hotter emission ($\geq1.6$\,MK; Sect.~\ref{S:intensities_individualpatches_radialdistance}) with visible loops over and reaching inside the dark halo (Sect.~\ref{S:long_loops}) are likely less dominated by the local magnetic field of the dark halo, but rather by the large-scale magnetic field of the AR.
 The dark halo shows a clear reduction of $\langle$|\blos|$\rangle$ compared to its brighter surroundings (Sect.~\ref{S:BLOS_distance}).
 At its outer boundaries it falls below the QS level.
-We suggest that reduced coronal heating due to reduced magnetic flux density might locally contribute to the dark halos dark appearance.
-While this could explain the reduced emission at the outer boundaries, another additional mechanism must be responsible for the reduced emission closer to the AR centre where the $\langle$|\blos|$\rangle$ is stronger than in the QS.
+We suggest that reduced coronal heating due to reduced magnetic flux density might locally contribute to the dark appearance of the dark halos.